VladGithu8/weatherBotTrlegram/README.md

-# API Телеграмм бот
+# API Telegram bot
-## Отображает погоду в городах и странах
+## Displays the weather in cities and countries

-Бот создан с помощью **API openweathermap.org**
+Bot was created with **API openweathermap.org**
-Так же была использована библиотека **JSON**
+Also was used library **JSON**

-При старте работы предусмотрено приветствие. Так же реализована кнопка **Я могу...** чтоб напомнить функционал бота.
+At the start of work, is provided greeting. **Я могу...** button is also implemented to remind the bot functionality.

 ![](Screenshot's/1.jpg)